Farratto/InitiativeNanny/README.md

 When used in D&D 5e, NPCs are given an initiative field on their sheets that may be used for rolling a specific NPCs initiative.
 Additionally, there is an extra "Roll ALL" option for "Combat: Auto NPC Initiative" which results in dice being physically rolled for any initiative operation on the Combat Tracker as well as any relevant effects or other extension initiative operation to be handled accordingly.

-## Installation
-Download [TemporalFixation.ext](https://github.com/MeAndUnique/TemporalFixation/releases) and place in the extensions subfolder of the Fantasy Grounds data folder.

 ## Attribution
+MeAndUnique is the original author of Temporal Fixation.
+Farratto has taken over its maintenance under the MIT license. \
-SmiteWorks owns rights to code sections copied from their rulesets by permission for Fantasy Grounds community development.
+SmiteWorks owns rights to code sections copied from their rulesets by permission for Fantasy Grounds community development. \
-'Fantasy Grounds' is a trademark of SmiteWorks USA, LLC.
+'Fantasy Grounds' is a trademark of SmiteWorks USA, LLC. \
 'Fantasy Grounds' is Copyright 2004-2022 SmiteWorks USA LLC.

+### Change Log

+* v1.0.8: Problem with new native init swapping.
+FIXED